-The Commission provided Election and Communication Training media persons at three levels.
-The master training included senior media persons of the national media at the national level.
+The Commission provided Election Communication Training and to media persons at three levels.
+The included senior master training media persons of the national media at the national level.
 They worked as resource persons for the regional level trainings.
 Similarly, in the five regions, trainings of trainers were conducted where senior level media persons from different districts were participants.
 Finally, this cascaded training targeted for the media was conducted in all the 75 districts across Nepal.
 There were 2,481 media persons who were trained for the CA election, 2070 BS.
 The regionwise training details are as follows: